An RF-only ion-funnel for extraction from high-pressure gases: Conclusion and Outlook

 Applications, other than Ba tagging are under investigation for RF-only funnels.
 The combination of a laser with an RF-only funnel as an ion source has been proposed in \cite{Varentsov2008,Dieteker2012}.
 A selected species can be ionized using multiple lasers, which potentially allows contamination measurements in low-background noble gas detectors.
 Such a system is best suited to measure contamination concentrations of isotopes heavier than the detector medium, e.g., radon in xenon gas or krypton in argon gas, and complements other contamination measurement techniques such as using an atom trap for trace analysis \cite{Chen1999,Jiang2011} or a cold trap \cite{Dobi2012}.

 Another application for an RF-only funnel is the extraction of radioactive ions from stopper cells at fragmentation facilities.
-Such a use is under investigation to improve ion extraction from the Cryogenic Stopping Cell for the Super-FRS at FAIR \cite{Ranjan2011}; at present Victor Varentsov has finished detailed gas dynamic and ion trajectory calculations with cold helium gas.
-The funnel system is purely based on UHV components, which avoids contamination of the stopper gas.
-It also does not require any additional DC drag potentials which add complexity to use in high-radiation environments.
-Furthermore, calculated ion extraction efficiencies are close to unity.
+Such a use is under investigation to improve ion extraction from the Cryogenic Stopping Cell for the Super-FRS at FAIR \cite{Ranjan2011}.

 Since their introduction in the 1980s, RF-funnels have been improved constantly and find a wide application in mass spectrometry.
 Due to their high efficiency and simple application they are well suited for application in future high precision low background experiments.